JasselD/JasselNotes/Y2S2/ENEL611/Life would be fine/DHCP Attacks and Mitigation.md

 			- What?
 				- Rogue DHCP server is an unauthorized DHCP server that operates on the network.
 It can interface with the legitimate DHCP process, leading to incorrect IP assignments or network outages
 			- Why?
-				- Rogue servers can provide incorrect network configurations to cli
+				- Rogue servers can provide incorrect network configurations to clients or cause IP address conflicts
+		- DHCP Starvation:
+			- What?
+				- DHCP starvation attack, an attacker sends a large number of DHCP requests to exhaust the DHCP pool of available IP addresses.
+This causes legitimate